-The angels are innumerable: no one can imagine their number, and for each one there is a heaven, one above the other.
-If the lowest angel dropped a splinter—as if one were to cut a splinter off a piece of wood — and if that were to fall down in time on to this Earth complete with the nobility it has of its true nature, all things on Earth would blossom and become fruitful.
+The angels are innumerable; no one can imagine their number, and for each one there is a heaven, one above the other.
+If the lowest angel dropped a splinter—as if one were to cut a splinter off a piece of wood—and if that were to fall down in time on to this earth complete with the nobility it has of its true nature, all things on earth would blossom and become fruitful.
 You can imagine, then, now noble the highest angel is.
-Now if we were to combine the nobility of all the angels that they possess by nature, and the nobility of all creatures that they have by nature, together with the nobility of the whole world, and if we wanted to bring all this into comparison with God, we would not find God that way, for before God it is worthless: it is all worthless, utterly worthless and less than worthless, for it is pure nothing.
+Now if we were to combine the nobility of all the angels which they possess by nature, and the nobility of all creatures which they have by nature, together with the nobility of the whole world, and if we wanted to bring all this into comparison with God, we would not find God that way, for before God it is worthless.
+It is all worthless, utterly worthless and less than worthless, for it is pure nothing.
 God is not to be found that way, but only in the One.

 Sermon Seventy Eight

 Now I will take the text I used in my first sermon: “God is Love, and he who dwells in love is in God, and He in him” (1 John 4:16).
-To him who is thus in Love I address the words of St Matthew: “Enter, true and faithful servant, into the joy of your Lord” (25:21), and I will add the words of our Lord: “Enter, faithful servant, I will place you over all my goods” (Matt.
+To him who is thus in love I address the words of St Matthew: “Enter, true and faithful servant, into the joy of your Lord” (25:21), and I will add the words of our Lord: “Enter, faithful servant, I will place you over all my goods” (Matt.
 25:27).
 This is to be understood in three ways.
-First: “I will set you over all my goods”, as my goods are scattered among creatures: over this dividedness I will set you up in one.
+First: “I will set you over all my goods.”
+As my goods are scattered among creatures, over this dividedness, I will set you above them, in one.
 Secondly, inasmuch as they are all summed up in one, I will set you over this summation, in unity, as all good is a unity.
-Thirdly I will set you into the source of unity, where the very term ‘united’ disappears.
+Thirdly, I will set you into the source of unity, where the very word “unite” disappears.
 There God is to the soul as if the reason for His being God were that He might be the soul’s.
 For if it could be that God were to withhold from the soul so much as a hair’s-breadth of His being or His essence, whereby He belongs to Himself, then He would not be God—so absolutely one does the soul become with God.
-I take a saying of our Lord from the gospel: “I pray thee Father, as I and thou are one, that they may thus become one with us” (John 17:21).
-And I take another text from the gospel, where our Lord said: “Where I am, there too my servant shall be” (John 12:26).
-So truly will the soul become one being, which is God, and no less: and that is as true as that God is God.
+I take a saying of our Lord from the Gospel: “I pray thee Father, as I and thou are one, that they may thus become one with us” (John 17:21).
+And I take another text from the Gospel, where our Lord said: “Where I am, there too my servant shall be” (John 12:26).
+So truly will the soul become one being, which is God and no less, and that is as true as that God is God.